fyquah/fyquah.github.io/portfolio/index.md

 <p>
   I worked on distributed systems, compilers and task parallelisation at Jane Street.
 I written primarily OCaml during my time here and have become adapted in functional programming and type systems.
-I have worked on various things here, including performance patches to the Flambda, an optimizing pass, in the OCaml compiler.
+Some of my work included performance patches to the OCaml compiler's optimizing pass, Flambda.
 </p>"
 %}